IVPN Review: Quick Expert Summary

 IVPN also provides additional features:

 - Multi-hop.
 Sends your traffic through 2 VPN servers instead of 1 server, providing more security by adding an extra layer of encryption.
 Multi-hop connections are usually slower than normal connections due to the extra encryption, but I didn’t experience a big slowdown with IVPN in my tests — my speeds only decreased by about 13%.
 All IVPN servers support Multi-hop connections, but you can’t use 2 VPN servers in the same country.
-Multi-hop is similar to ProtonVPN’s Secure Core servers, which route your traffic through 2 servers, but one server is located in a hyper-secure location.
+Surfshark has a similar feature called Dynamic MultiHop, which I think is better since it lets you pick whichever entry and exit servers you want.

 - AntiTracker.
 This feature blocks ads, trackers (like Google Analytics), and malicious sites.
 AntiTracker is a good ad blocker — during my tests, it got rid of ads on media sites and search engines, and it also successfully blocked trackers.
 Plus, if you really want to avoid sites that collect user data (like Facebook and YouTube), you can enable AntiTracker’s Hardcore Mode, which prevents you from visiting these sites.
-AntiTracker is on par with ad blockers from ProtonVPN (NetShield) and Private Internet Access (MACE).
+AntiTracker is on par with Private Internet Access’s MACE and NordVPN’s Threat Protection.

 - Obfuscation.
 This feature hides your VPN traffic, helping you bypass VPN blocks in restrictive countries.
-But my colleagues in China, Iran, and Indonesia said IVPN only works some of the time.
-If you’re in a censor-heavy country and looking for a good VPN to bypass government firewalls, I recommend ExpressVPN.
+Unfortunately, IVPN’s obfuscation only works some of the time.
+If you’re looking for a good VPN to bypass internet firewalls in a censor-heavy country like China, I recommend ExpressVPN.

 IVPN Privacy & Security